scipy/scipy/doc/source/dev/distributing.rst

 Supported Python and Numpy versions
 -----------------------------------
-The Python_ versions that Scipy supports are listed in the list of PyPi classifiers in ``setup.py``, and mentioned in the release notes for each release.
+The Python_ versions that Scipy supports are listed in the list of PyPI classifiers in ``setup.py``, and mentioned in the release notes for each release.
 All newly released Python versions will be supported as soon as possible.
 The general policy on dropping support for a Python version is that